 Her advice is simple: Restaurant marketing is heavily interactive, grassroots and communal.

 And it makes sense.
 The product is made, delivered and consumed within a geographic community.
-This is as true for a fine dining restaurant with a single location as it is for a chain of diners.
+This is as true for a fine dining restaurant with a single location as it is for multi-location restaurants.
 Customers aren’t faceless consumers at the other end of an internet connection.

 Consequently, social media marketing, event marketing and email marketing are the channels she found herself relying on most.